-The towering bluffs of Tunitas Creek Beach, just south of Half Moon Bay, have piqued my curiosity since I first saw them over 40 years ago.
+The towering bluffs of Tunitas Creek Beach, just south of Half Moon Bay, have piqued my curiosity since I first saw them almost 30 years ago.
 Every time I pass by on Highway 1, I’m eager to get out and explore the mile-long beach below.
 But the bluffs surrounding the beach have been in private hands all these years.
 As a result, there has been no safe option for public access and the view from the road was as far as my curiosity could take me.

 That hasn’t stopped others from trespassing on this property and in recent years things have gotten way out of hand.
 Fueled by social media, the beach has become a destination for large, multi-night campouts.
 This unmanaged use has caused severe environmental degradation to the sensitive coastal bluffs and polluted nearby Tunitas Creek which provides habitat for endangered red-legged frog and steelhead trout.